Deborah Pritchard: Education

-Pritchard was awarded her undergraduate degree from the Guildhall School of Music and Drama where she trained as a composer and double bassist.
-She then completed a MMus degree in composition at the Royal Academy of Music where she studied with Simon Bainbridge, subsequently holding the position of Manson Fellow in Composition.
-She was awarded her DPhil from Worcester College, Oxford where she studied with Robert Saxton, now holding Associate Membership of The Faculty of Music.
-She was made Associate of the Royal Academy of Music in 2019 and will take up the position of Visiting Research Fellow at Keble College Oxford for six months from September 2022.
+Pritchard was awarded an undergraduate degree and postgraduate diploma from the Guildhall School of Music and Drama where she studied as both composer and double bassist.
+She then completed a MMus degree in composition at the Royal Academy of Music with Simon Bainbridge, subsequently holding the position of Manson Fellow in Composition.
+She was awarded her DPhil from Worcester College, Oxford where she studied with Robert Saxton, now holding Associate Membership of The Faculty of Music, Oxford.
+She was made Associate of the Royal Academy of Music in 2019 and held the tenure of visiting research fellow at Keble College, Oxford, from 2022 to 2023.

 Career

 Her work received early attention following the inclusion of her piece Chanctonbury Ring on the album "The Hoxton Thirteen", released by NMC Recordings in 2001.
 Her music has since been released by labels including Signum Records, Nimbus, Linn Records, BIS Records, Hyperion Records and Orchid Classics.

-Her music has been commissioned and premiered by ensembles including the London Symphony Orchestra, the London Sinfonietta, the BBC National Orchestra of Wales, Royal Northern Sinfonia, Philharmonia Orchestra, BBC Singers, Choir of New College, Oxford, Christ Church Cathedral Choir, English String Orchestra, Orchestra of the Swan, Chamber Domaine and the Composers Ensemble.
+Her music has been premiered, performed and broadcast worldwide by ensembles including the BBC Symphony Orchestra, London Symphony Orchestra, London Sinfonietta, BBC National Orchestra of Wales, Royal Northern Sinfonia, Philharmonia Orchestra, Manchester Camerata, English String Orchestra, Orchestra of the Swan, Chamber Domaine, the Composers Ensemble, BBC Singers, Choir of New College, Oxford, Christ Church Cathedral Choir, Gesualdo Six and the Marian Consort.

-Recent works includes her meditation Peace for soprano and string quartet commissioned and premiered by Ruby Hughes and the Manchester Collective at the Wigmore Hall in July, 2021 and Towards Freedom for violin and piano commissioned and premiered by Charlie-Lovell Jones at the Royal Academy of Music in February 2022.
-Future premieres include a new violin concerto Calandra to be premiered by Jennifer Pike and the BBC Symphony Orchestra at the Barbican Centre in December 2022.
+Recent works includes her large work for choir and symphony orchestra Kandinsky Songs premiered at the Forbidden City Concert Hall, Beijing, China in 2024; her new song Everyone Sang for Carolyn Sampson and Joseph Middleton, premiered at the Wigmore Hall in 2023 and Chagall's Light for solo violin and orchestra, inspired by the Marc Chagall windows of All Saints Church, Tudeley, premiered by Greta Multu and Chamber Domain, conducted by Thomas Kemp in 2023.

-She was composer in residence at the 2016 Lichfield Festival and will be composer in residence at the 2022 Purbeck International Chamber Festival where Natalie Clein will premiere her new work for solo cello Radiance.
+She was composer in residence at the 2016 Lichfield Festival and the 2022 Purbeck International Chamber Music Festival where Natalie Clein premiered her new work for solo cello.

 Synaesthesia

 Pritchard experiences synaesthesia, specifically perceiving sound as colour, light and darkness.
-In her own words; "Ever since I was a small child, I’ve been aware that some harmonies seemed warm whilst others appeared cold.
+In her own words; "Ever since I was a child, I’ve been aware that some harmonies seemed warm whilst others appeared cold.
 The relationship between colours and intervals seemed so natural to me that I didn’t question it ...
 When I engage with colour, light and darkness in my work, I become aware of a broader emotional content and hope to illuminate some kind of beauty to the listener."Pritchard frequently paints visualisations of her musical works, and has also been commissioned by the London Sinfonietta to paint music maps of works by other composers (such as György Ligeti, Unsuk Chin and Thomas Adès) for inclusion in concert programme notes.
-Her visualisations and music maps were exhibited at the Royal Academy of Music's Amazing Women of the Academy exhibition from 2018-2019.
+Her visualisations and music maps were exhibited at the Royal Academy of Music's Amazing Women of the Academy exhibition from 2018 to 2019.
 In 2020 she was commissioned a graphic score Colour Circle by the London Sinfonietta to launch their Postcard Pieces project over lockdown, inspired by Wassily Kandinsky's book Concerning the Spiritual in Art.